nossidge/game_boy_zelda_html5/README.md

 * Implement room-level events defined in [Tiled](https://www.mapeditor.org/) map
 * Floor switches
 * Crystal switches and raised/lowered blocks
+* Walking and pushing objects on raised blocks

 To do in this version:
 * Better organisation of global state